Larry Coryell: 1970s

 In the 1970s, Coryell led the group Foreplay with Mike Mandel, a friend since childhood, although the albums of this period, Barefoot Boy, Offering, and The Real Great Escape, were credited only to Larry Coryell.

 In the wake of the success of John McLaughlin's Mahavishnu Orchestra he formed The Eleventh House in 1973, with drummer Alphonse Mouzon.

-Their debut album, Introducing Eleventh House with Larry Coryell (1974), peaked at #163 in Billboard 200 and stayed 11 weeks in the charts.
+Their debut album, Introducing Eleventh House with Larry Coryell (1974), peaked at No. 163 in Billboard 200 and stayed 11 weeks in the charts.
 It was deemed unfocused and overindulgent when compared with the quintet's inspiration source, the Mahavishnu Orchestra.
 Coryell himself admitted to such, stating that the record was a "search party", a product of a group still in search of its identity.

 Larry Coryell recorded with Al Di Meola on Return to Forever drummer Lenny White's solo debut, Venusian Summer (1975).
 Coryell and Di Meola traded solos on "Prince of the Sea", the album's last track.
 The pairing caused a stir on the fusion community, with fans wondering who played what solo.
 Coryell reveals this was the only time he and Di Meola played together with electric guitars.

-Although enthusiastic about his contemporaries - namely Bill Connors, Allan Holdsworth, Di Meola and McLaughlin - in retrospect Coryell offered the following of mid-1970s fusion:
+Although enthusiastic about his contemporaries – namely Bill Connors, Allan Holdsworth, Di Meola and McLaughlin – in retrospect Coryell offered the following of mid-1970s fusion:

 What happened, in my opinion, was that guitar playing just got too fast, [...] and it also got highly competitive.
 For years I thought, "All I want to do is become the number one-rated guitarist in DownBeat by the time I'm 30."
 It was that whole adolescent attitude, placing more importance on the arriving than on the striving.
 Everything just got so intense.